You can request your next appointment with us online!

 An eye examination is a series of tests assessing your vision and your ability to focus on and discern objects, as well as other tests pertaining to the eyes.
 An eye exam is performed by a licensed Ophthalmologist or a licensed Optometrist.

-At your home for eye exams, our doctors perform many different types and levels of examinations based upon your individual and insurance carrier requirements.
-Our examination services begin at $79 for a routine eye exam and our basic contact lens service starts at $129
+At Millennium Eye Center, our doctors perform many different types and levels of eye examinations based upon your individual needs and insurance carrier requirements.
+To schedule your eye exam online, please click HERE or call us at 47-292-9812.

 The comprehensive eye exam at the Millennium Eye Center takes about an hour or less depending on the case.
 We will evaluate both your vision and the health of your eyes.
 Each patient’s signs and symptoms, along with your optometrist’s professional judgment, will determine what tests your optometrist conducts.
 A comprehensive eye and vision examination may include but is not limited to, the following tests below…